benbjohnson/litestream.io/content/tips/index.md

 replication][pg].
 Asynchronous replication is typically much faster than synchronous replication but it trades off durability of recent writes.

-By default, Litestream will replicate new changes to an S3 replica every 10 seconds.
-This can be reasonably configured down to 1 second with the [`sync-timeout`][s3-replica] configuration setting.
+By default, Litestream will replicate new changes to an S3 replica every second.
 During this time where data has not yet been replicated, a catastrophic crash on your server will result in the loss of data in that time window.

 For more typical shutdown scenarios, when Litestream receives a signal to close, it will attempt to synchronize all outstanding WAL changes to the S3 replica before terminating.